winstonjs/winston/README.md

   category1.info('logging from your IoC container-based logger');
 ```

-If you prefer to manage the `Container` yourself you can simply instantiate one:
+If you prefer to manage the `Container` yourself, you can simply instantiate one:

 ``` js
   var winston = require('winston'),